 THE HOTSPUR PRESS - DEVELOPMENT UPDATE

-In May 2024 our planning application to regenerate The Hotspur Press was unanimously approved by Manchester City Council’s Planning Committee.
+In May 2024, our planning application to regenerate The Hotspur Press was unanimously approved by Manchester City Council’s Planning Committee.

 Our plans were then delayed following an anonymous application to list the building which was dismissed in January 2025.

-We feel this creates a greater contrast between the existing building and the new tower.
 It also provides a visual separation and allows The Hotspur Press to remain the dominant feature at street level.

 The future